dreina99/UL-Thread-Library/REPORT.md

 disable or enable preemption.
 The sequence of this tester is as follows:

 1. `thread1` enqueues `thread2`, calls `preempt_disable()`, and enters a delay
 of 5 seconds.
 2. Since preempts were disabled, `thread1` will wait the full 5 second delay without getting preempted, print, and then exit.
 3. `thread2` is then scheduled to run, it enqueues `thread3`, calls `preempt_enable()`, and then enters a delay for 1 second.
 4. Since preempts were enabled, `thread2` will get preempted.
 5. Preempt to `thread3`.
 6. `thread3` prints and exits.
-7.
-`thread2` is scheduled to run, prints and exits.
+7. `thread2` is scheduled to run, prints, and exits.
 8. Finishing the program with output in the order: `thread1`, `thread3`, `thread2`

 <br>

 #### *test_preempt_stop.c*

-Tests `preempt_stop()` over the execution various of threads using `delay()` to control the order of execution.
+Tests `preempt_stop()` over the execution of various threads using `delay()` to control the order of execution.
 We included `private.h` for testing purposes, normally user code would not be able to stop preemption.
 The sequence of this tester is as follows:

 1. `thread1` enqueues `thread2`, calls `preempt_stop()`, then enters a delay of
 5 seconds.
 2. Since we restored action and timer configurations, preemption will not call our custom signal handler.
 3. `thread1` waits the full 5 second delay, prints, and then exits.
 4. `thread2` is scheduled to run, it prints and then exits.
 5. Finishing the program with output in the order: `thread1`, `thread2`